kjkjdhy/CRE-seq/README.md

 ### 7. Output file descriptions

 - `history.csv`
-  Per-generation optimization statistics (e.g. best fitness per generation), used to compare convergence behavior between baseline and penalty-aware runs.
+  Per-generation optimization statistics (e.g., best fitness per generation), used to compare convergence behavior between baseline and penalty-aware runs.

 - `final_best.fa`
-  FASTA file containing the highest-scoring sequence(s) obtained at the end of optimization, used for downstream sequence analysis.
+  FASTA file containing the highest-scoring sequence(s) obtained at the end of optimization, used for downstream analysis.

 ---

-This step-by-step setup is sufficient to fully reproduce the main CRE-seq experiment reported in the paper.
+This setup is sufficient to fully reproduce the main CRE-seq experiment.